adborden/jenkins/README.md

 ## Quirks

+### EFS uid/gids

 If the jenkins uid/gid changes, the data on the EFS will need to be updated.
 Should this be automated as part of the machine startup?

     $ sudo chown -R jenkins:jenkins /mnt/jenkins

+### ELB health check

+Out of the box, Jenkins fails the ELB health check.
+The ELB expects a `200` from `/`, but Jenkins is configured to `403` and redirect to login.
+Not sure if there is a better health check endpoint for Jenkins.
+I just configured read-only access for anonymous users, since the intention is for jobs to be public by default.